 Troubleshooting FTTH for No Connection

-Please follow the steps below and proceed to next step if the issue persists.
-This guide can be used for non-NBN™ Fibre to the Home (FTTH) services such as OptiComm or RedTrain.
+This guide applies to non-NBN™ Fibre to the Home (FTTH) services such as OptiComm or RedTrain.

 - Visit our Network Status page to see if any known issues in your area are affecting your connection.

 - Locate your modem and ensure that it's connected correctly.
 Setup guides are available here.

 - Check that all cables are in good condition and plugged in securely, without any kinks.